Study and Work in Italy – All You Need to Know

 Spread the love

 Italy is a popular study destination for international students.
-It offers quality education, affordable tuition, and living costs better than some Western countries.
+It offers quality education, affordable tuition, and lower living costs than some Western countries.
 The country also has a rich culture and history, making it an attractive option for international students.

-Get Up to $100,000 Student Loan for Your Master in US or Canada - See if you are eligible
+Get Up to $100,000 Student Loan for Your Master in US or Canada - Apply before 31 December 2024 to get as low as 9.99% interest rate

 Got Admission to Study in US or Canada?
 See if you are eligible for international student loan

-Student Job in Italy
+Student job in Italy

 To further buttress the above point, your visa status will stipulate if you are eligible to work in the country.
 You can only work part-time for 20 hours per week and up to 40 hours during the vacation periods.

 You might also be lucky to get a university-assisted internship for bachelors and postgraduate students.
-These jobs do not just pay well, they offer experience and career development that will help you as a student and during your job search.
+These jobs do not just pay well; they offer experience and career development that will help you as a student and during your job search.

-Tuition Fee and Funding in Italy
+Tuition Fees and Funding in Italy

 Universities in Italy set their own tuition fees.
-However, state universities have a legal minimum fee for enrolment and maximum amount students can contribute towards their costs and services.
+However, state universities have a legal minimum fee for enrollment and a maximum amount students can contribute towards their costs and services.
 This should not exceed 20% of state funding.
-The range of tuition fee at the Italian state universities is within the range of €150 and €4 000 in a year.
+The range of tuition fees at the Italian state universities is between €150 and €4,000 per year.

 On the other hand, private universities charge far more than state universities in Italy.
-Their tuition could get as high as €20 000 per year.
-EU or EEA students probably would not pay higher than Italian citizens, but not so for other nationals.
-To gain admission to study any postgraduate degree programmes attracts a higher tuition fee.
+Their tuition could get as high as €20,000 per year.
+EU or EEA students probably would not pay more than Italian citizens, but not so for other nationals.
+To gain admission to study, any postgraduate degree program attracts a higher tuition fee.
 If you receive a grant from the university, you are not expected to pay tuition fees.

 All students have the same platform to apply for financial aid.
 The funding will be based on your financial condition and academic merits.
-The financial support you receive can help you take care of tuition, accommodation and other living expenses.
+The financial support you receive can help you take care of tuition, accommodation, and other living expenses.
 You can get across to your institution for further information on this.

-Living in Italy as a Student
+Living in Italy as a student

 Italy is one of the most beautiful places you could live and study.
 Although it has a world record for gastronomical delight, the food in Italy is quite affordable for international students.
-So, if you are gastronomic, Italy might give just what you delight in.
+So, if you are gastronomic, Italy might give you just what you delight in.

-Make sure you look for accommodations specifically for students as they are cheaper than searching for a house on the private market.
-More so, the location of your university will play a great role in how much expenses you could make with regards to your accommodation, food, and overall living standard.
-However, you should budget around €500 – €1 000 per month for accommodation or €1 200 – €1 500 per month for general expenses, including social activities.
+Make sure you look for accommodations specifically for students, as they are cheaper than searching for a house on the private market.
+More so, the location of your university will play a great role in how much you can spend on expenses with regards to your accommodation, food, and overall standard of living.
+However, you should budget around €500–€1 000 per month for accommodation or €1 200–€1 500 per month for general expenses, including social activities.

 Tap to Watch